scorttt/instagib/README.md

 - **Prism:**
 	- (TBD), Press Reload to launch a projectile that kills enemies in view of it once shot

+## Mutators
+Mutators modify the player, and can give the player strong new abilities that change the gameplay
+- **Seer**
+	- Pulsating area that reveals enemies through walls

+- **Dummy**
+	- Places a moving decoy, if the Dummy is killed, show the attackers location for 5 seconds

+- **Stealth**
+	- Full invisibility for a short duration when activated or indefinitely if still

+- **Berserk**
+	- Enhances various attack related abilities

+- **Poison**
+	- Enemies nearby will take damage over time in a radius, line of sight not needed

+- **Replicate**
+	- Killing a player with a buff will give you the victim players buff

+-

 ---